operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 ```

-Here, a channel is generated for each veneer channel which differs by minor version, and each channel has a `replaces` edge from the predecessor channel to the next-lesser minor bundle version.
+Here, a channel is generated for each template channel which differs by minor version, and each channel has a `replaces` edge from the predecessor channel to the next-lesser minor bundle version.
 Please note that at no time do we transgress across major-version boundaries with the channels, to be consistent with [the semver convention](https://semver.org/) for major versions, where the purpose is to make incompatible API changes.